Remove Beet And Beet Juice Stains On Clothing, Upholstery And Carpet

-Beet juice stains on clothing, upholstery and carpet, and beet stains anywhere else can be very difficult to remove, because of their bright red color.
+Beet juice stains on clothing, upholstery and carpet can be very difficult to remove, because of their bright red color.

-That beautiful color that makes borscht look so good, for example, does not look so pretty once it is a stain on your clothing.
+That beautiful color that makes borscht look so good, for example, does not look so pretty once it is a spot on your clothing.

 Instead, it is a bright pink spot that just draws attention to itself.

-The quicker you act with a beet juice stain the better, because it sets quickly.
+The quicker you act with such a stain the better, because it sets quickly.

 That is why the number one rule for stain removal is to treat the stain as quickly as possible, to make it as easy to remove as possible.